adamcin/httpsig-java/README.md

 * **realm**: The authentication realm defined by RFC2617

-* **headers**: The list of headers that are required in Authorization signatures.
+* **headers**: The space-delimited list of headers that are required in Authorization signatures.
 The order of these headers is not significant.

-* **algorithms**: The list of signature algorithms supported by the server.
+* **algorithms**: The space-delimited list of signature algorithms supported by the server.

 Authorization
 -------------